 A lot can be said about this brand fail, particularly in the areas of cultural sensitivity.
 Below the obvious racist undertones of this advert lies 50 years of aprtheid in South Africa.
 Beneath the scars of that brutal history lie several hundred years of colonization on the African continent.

 To ignore all of that with an advert about “normal” hair is not only racist, it’s insensitive to historic issues around African hair in South Africa.
-The BBC reports, “Under white-minority rule [Aparteid], the state used the so-called ‘pencil test’ to decide who was black or mixed-race — depending on how easily the pencil moved through the hair.”
+The BBC reports, “Under white-minority rule [Apartheid], the state used the so-called ‘pencil test’ to decide who was black or mixed-race — depending on how easily the pencil moved through the hair.”

 The Lesson: Tresemme probably did not intend their advertisement to be as racist and insensitive as it is.
 In all likelihood, Tresemme’s branding team did not consider the deeper, cultural significance of calling African hair “frizzy” and “damaged”, especially in South Africa, but that is their mistake.